tattabbum/trove_manual_installation/manual_installation_havana.rst

 Troubleshooting
 ---------------
-No instance IPs in the output of ‘trove-cli instance get’
+No instance IPs in the output of ï¿½trove-cli instance getï¿½

-If Trove instance is created properly, is in the state ACTIVE, and is known for sure to be working, but there are no IP addresses for the instance in the output of ‘trove-cli instance get <id>’, then make sure the following lines are added to trove.conf:
+If Trove instance is created properly, is in the state ACTIVE, and is known for sure to be working, but there are no IP addresses for the instance in the output of ï¿½trove-cli instance get <id>ï¿½, then make sure the following lines are added to trove.conf:

 add_addresses = True
 network_label_regex = ^NETWORK_NAME$
 where NETWORK_NAME should be replaced with real name of the nova network to which the instance is connected to.

-One possible way to find the nova network name is to execute the ‘nova list’ command.
+One possible way to find the nova network name is to execute the ï¿½nova listï¿½ command.
 The output will list all Openstack instances for the tenant, including network information.
 Look for

 NETWORK_NAME=IP_ADDRESS